-- A computer program called an assembler can convert an assembly language program into machine code. - The assembler we use in class is a commercial compiler from Freescale called CodeWarrior. - •How to use CodeWarrior is discussed in Lab 1 and in Huang. - The assembler will produce a file called main.lst, which shows the machine code generated.
+- A computer program called an assembler can convert an assembly language program into machine code. - The assembler we use in class is a commercial compiler from Freescale called CodeWarrior (Eclipse IDE). - The assembler will produce a file called main.lst, which shows the machine code generated.